Kudoes/Airbnb-Sentiment-Analysis/README.md

 <a name="purpose"></a>
 ## Purpose

-The purpose of this tool is to analyze large amounts of Airbnb reviews stored in a csv file and use them to generate a **sentiment score** for each listing indicating the overall sentiments expressed in all the reviews for that particular listing.
+The purpose of this tool is to use the large amounts of Airbnb reviews provided as input to generate a **sentiment score** for each Airbnb listing.
+Then, all of the listings will be ranked in descending order of score with the most positively reviewed listings at the top and the most negatively reviewed listings at the bottom.
+Each listing will be assigned a sentiment score between [-1, 1].

-Furthermore, it will then attempt to extract the most popular features (identified as nouns) expressed on a per-listing basis, as well as the adjectives that appear alongside it.
-These features and adjectives are seperated based on their sentiment.
-This way, users can easily see the most frequent features referenced in a positive sense, as well as the most frequent features referenced by reviewers in a negative sense.

-For example, if all the reviews for a listing with an id of 1050 are provided in a csv file, this tool will generate a sentiment polarity score between -1 and 1.
 Anything below 0 is classified as **negative** and anything above 0 is classified as **positive**.

+Furthermore, the tool can then attempt to extract the most popular features (identified as nouns) mentioned in the reviews on a per-listing basis, as well as the adjectives that appear alongside them.
+These features and adjectives are extracted from the comments of each listing and then seperated based on their sentiment.
+This way, users can easily see the most frequent features referenced by reviewers in a **positive** sense, as well as the most frequent features referenced in a **negative** sense.

-After classifying the listing as positive/negative, this program can also generate graphs and tables about the features of each listing that are either positive/negative:
+Lastly, this program can also generate bar graphs, wordclouds and csv files about the features of each listing that are either positive/negative:

 1.  **Bar graphs** that highlight the frequency of features mentioned in a positive/negative sense.